nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

     [log] assembling all packages...
     [success] vspk generation complete and available in "./codegen/go"

 Voilà!
-You can check the `codegen/go` directory to see the generated sources.
+You can check the `codegen/go` directory to see the generated source code.

-## Prepare rour Go Workspace
+## Prepare your Go Workspace

 Of course, you need to have [Go installed](https://golang.org/dl/) on your system and Go workspace.

-If you are not familliar with Go, you should take a look at [this video](https://www.youtube.com/watch?v=XCsL89YtqCs) to understand workspaces a bit more in detail.
+If you are not familiar with Go, you should take a look at [this video](https://www.youtube.com/watch?v=XCsL89YtqCs) to understand workspaces a bit more in detail.

 Declare the `GOPATH`: